-Progeographer is a graduate certificate program offered every other year.
+Progeographer is a graduate certificate program offered every year.
 Applications are offered on a rolling basis.

 The University of Northern Colorado offers a special program of professional development for secondary geography teachers.